GFMmorris/final_game/README.md

 Main Menu: The main screen has a few different sub menus that can be interacted with. (menu.py)

-TO RUN THE GAME, RUN THE main.py FILE
+TO RUN THE GAME, RUN THE main.py FILE.
+# Press Shift + F10 to Start